 Set time aside in your calendar and make sure you tell your colleagues that you will be ‘off the grid’ for a couple of hours.
 With practice and a little time, you will soon find yourself being able to resist temptations and focus better.

-More Resources About Boosting Focus and Productivity
+More About Improving Focus

 - Can’t Focus?
 Why You’ve Been Doing It Wrong and How to Focus Better